 (a) Warehousing business:

-5.2 Discussions on Financial Performance with Respect to Operational Performance
+5.2 Discussions on Financial Performance with respect to Operational Performance

-As in the previous year there were no borrowings during the year ended 31st March2017.
+c) As in the previous year the Company had no borrowings as on 31st March 2022.

 Each business segment has been informed to identify and report quarterly to the nexthigher reporting level on any major risks as perceived by them whether they be internalor external risks and simultaneously take immediate steps to minimize the impact thereof.

 All aspects of the warehousing and treasury operations are being closely monitored toidentify potential risks at an early stage in order to ensure that appropriate riskmitigation measures are put in place

 The Company has adequate internal control system to ensure protection of assets againstloss from unauthorized use or disposal proper maintenance of accounting records andadherence to Company's policies and procedures.
 The Company has appointed an InternalAuditor to conduct independent audits and submit periodical reports.
 An Audit Committee ofthe Board of Directors reviews the Internal Audit reports annual financial statements andinternal control systems to ensure their effectiveness and adequacy.
 The Committee alsointeracts with the Internal/ Statutory Auditors from time to time.
 Apart from this auditreports and follow-up actions are periodically reviewed by the top management and remedialactions taken.